Display Projects

 Several projects using salvaged displays from appliances.
 Some have links to process documentation.

-Some of these appeared in the June 2022 NYC Resistor Interactive Show!
+A bunch of these displays appeared in the June 2022 NYC Resistor Interactive Show!

 7-segment Answering Machine Display